León Guinto: Pre-World War II

-Guinto, after serving briefly as private secretary to Senate President Manuel L. Quezon, launched his political career in 1922 by running as member of the Provincial Board of the then Tayabas Province, the home province of his wife Marta Montes.
+Guinto, after serving briefly as private secretary to Senate President Manuel L. Quezon, launched his political career in 1922 by running as member of the Provincial Board of Tayabas Province, the home province of his wife Marta Montes.

 By 1925, he pursued the position of representative of the 2nd district of Tayabas under the Lower House of the Philippine Legislature.
 He held the post of legislator for six years until 1928.

 He was elected provincial governor of Tayabas in 1928 but his term was cut short when he was appointed as Commissioner of Public Safety by then American Governor-General Theodore Roosevelt Jr. In the later part of 1933, Governor-General Frank Murphy named undersecretary of the Interior Department.
 By 1934, the Departments of Interior and Labor were merged and Guinto continued to serve as undersecretary.

 In 1940, Guinto was appointed Secretary of Labor in the Commonwealth government of President Manuel L. Quezon.